 “Some 2-year-olds can blow their nose, but some kids are much older before they can do it,” Dr. Sniderman says.
 “It’s kind of a coordination thing — they have to be able to close their mouth and blow out their nose.”

 Use saline drops and humidifiers to thin out mucus

 Regardless of your child’s age, if mucus is too thick to remove, Dr. Sniderman suggests using a few drops of over-the-counter saline nasal spray to help thin it out.

 A humidifier can also help make mucus removal easier.

 Don’t forget to wash up

-Whether you’re still at the snot-sucker stage or your child is learning to blow his or her own nose, remember to wash your hands (and remind your child to wash his or hers) afterward — and frequently, in general.
+Whether you’re still at the snot-sucker stage or your child is learning to blow their own nose, remember to wash your hands afterwards (and remind your child to wash theirs, too) — and frequently, in general.

-Washing your hands is the best way to keep an illness from spreading, Dr. Sniderman says.
+Washing your hands is the best way to keep illness from spreading, Dr. Sniderman says.

 And if your baby or toddler is still experiencing congestion, consult with your pediatrician for further guidance.